Lighthouses of Northern Cyprus

 Sea, is located south of Turkey.
 The island was conquered by the Ottoman

-(Turkish) Empire in 1571 and remained under Ottoman rule for four centuries.
+(Turkish) Empire in 1571 and remained under Ottoman rule for three centuries.

 British rule, the island became an independent republic in 1960, under